openzipkin/brave/brave/README.md

 will insulate you from lock-in.

 While it may seem convenient, do not use this for security context propagation as it was not designed for this use case.
-For example, anything placed in here can be accessed by any code, in the same classloader!
+For example, anything placed in here can be accessed by any code in the same classloader!

 #### Passing through alternate trace contexts